itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 ```
 exec ~/Downloads/nrfconnect-5.0.0-x86_64.appimage
 ```
-After starting the app install the "Programmer" toolby clicking on "Install" next to the Programmer tool option.
+After starting the app install the "Programmer" tool by clicking on "Install" next to the Programmer tool option.
 And click on "Open".

 **Make sure the board is in MCU-Boot Mode**

 1. Click on "Select Device" and select the Thingy:91 board.
-2. Click on "Add file" on the top left corner and navigate to the `build/` folder and select the `app_signed.hex` for this example it is at `~/ncs/nrf/build/zephyr/app_signed.hex`.
+2. Click on "Add file" on the top left corner and navigate to the `build/` folder and select the `app_signed.hex`.
+For this example it is at `~/ncs/nrf/build/zephyr/app_signed.hex`.
 3. Finally press the "Write" button on the left side.
 This will flash the .hex file onto the Thingy:91 board.
 *(it might take some time)*